 Scholarships

-Open to current and prospective students.
 At Sholem Aleichem College, we believe every child deserves a rich and meaningful education based on Jewish values, culture and heritage.
 We are a secular Jewish school committed to being welcoming, inclusive and supporting every child to learn and grow.
-Our Scholarship Program helps families who might not otherwise be able to access an independent Jewish education.
-It is open to children already enrolled and those who want to start in Prep to Year 6.
+Our Scholarship Programs help families who might not otherwise be able to access an independent Jewish education.

 Tsuzamen Scholarship (Needs-Based)